Category: ANCONA & THE ADRIATIC IDENTITY

 Saint Cyriacus: a Closer Look at the Cathedral’s Sculptures

 When our Ancona Walking Tour reaches the Cathedral of Saint Cyriacus, the city unfolds below us.
-From the cathedral square, we observed the ancient arches, the gulf, and the hills in the distance.
-Thanks to the fresh, clear weather, we took time to admire the medieval portal, crafted from white Mount Conero stone and Veronese…
+From the cathedral square, we are able to see the ancient arches, the gulf, and the hills in the distance.
+Thanks to the fresh, clear weather, we took time to admire the medieval portal, crafted from white Mount Conero…